maple3142/aria2c-ariang/README.md

 ### You said it will idle automatically, so I can't download large files?

 It will generate fake requests when there are downloading or uploading tasks, so it won't idle when your files aren't completed.

-### I don't know how to setup Rclone, can you help me?

-No. I thought the instructions above are enough.